Patrick Hougaard

 Patrick Hald Hougaard (born 23 May 1989) is a former motorcycle speedway rider from Denmark, who was a member of Denmark U-21 national team.

 Career

 Patrick Hougaard was born in Fredericia to parents Søren and Dorthe.
 He has two brothers Casper and Nicklas.

 Hougaard won the Danish Under-21 championship in 2007, and first raced in the UK towards the end of the 2007 season, for Reading Racers.
 He signed for the Belle Vue Aces midway through the 2008 season on leaving school.
 He again won the Danish Under-21 title in 2009 and was part of the Danish team that won the under-21 team cup in 2010.
 He stayed with Belle Vue until the end of the 2012 season, joining Peterborough Panthers in 2013.

-In December 2013 he signed to ride for Leicester Lions in their debut Elite League season in 2014.
+In December 2013, Hougaard signed to ride for Leicester Lions in their debut Elite League season in 2014.
 He also signed to ride in Poland for Polonia Bydgoszcz.

-In 2023, he was the team manager of Slangerup.
+In 2023, Hougaard was the team manager of Slangerup.